 - Bring a large pot of water to a boil.
 Add pasta, stirring gently once or twice to separate strands.
 Cook until al dente, about 5 minutes.
 Drain and serve at once.

 - Serving size: 1 cup cooked pasta

-Whole-wheat flour is not a ZeroPoint™ ingredient, but pasta made from it is a ZeroPoint food (Purple only).
+Whole-wheat flour is not a ZeroPoint™ ingredient, but pasta made from it can be a ZeroPoint food for some.